Maiti Nepal: Objective

-The main objective of Maiti Nepal is to provide comprehensive prevention from girls trafficking, rescuing and rehabilitating the survivors, advocating for justice in the cases of the rescued women and girls and ensuring that effective immediate action is taken against their traffickers.
+The main objective of Maiti Nepal is to provide comprehensive prevention of girls trafficking, rescuing and rehabilitating the survivors, advocating for justice in the cases of the rescued women and girls, and ensuring that effective immediate action is taken against their traffickers.

 Founder of Maiti Nepal

 Anuradha Koirala was born in 1949, to parents Colonel Pratap Singh Gurung and Laxmi Gurung.
-She was called dijju means [elder sister] by the ones who she saved.She completed her schooling at a convent school in Kalimpong, India.
-Her inspiration to establish an organization for the betterment of women population came from her bitter relationship with her husband, Dinesh Prasad Koirala.Her highest inspiration was Mother Teresa.
-After several years of violence, abuse and three miscarriages, she separated from her husband.
+She was called dijju means [elder sister] by the ones who she saved.
+She completed her schooling at a convent school in Kalimpong, India.
+Her inspiration to establish an organization for the betterment of the women's population came from her bitter relationship with her husband, Dinesh Prasad Koirala.
+Her highest inspiration was Mother Teresa.
+After several years of violence, abuse, and three miscarriages, she separated from her husband.

 Anuradha Koirala established Maiti Nepal in 1993 with the aim of providing services for both children and women who have endured untold pain and suffering, often in silence.
-She not only established Maiti Nepal, she also set up transit homes, academic and medical centre to provide support to the women and children who had no other place to go.
+She not only established Maiti Nepal, but she also set up transit homes, academic and medical centre to provide support to the women and children who had no other place to go.

 Maiti Nepal's Centers

-Maiti Nepal has three prevention homes, fourteen transit homes, a hospice, eight information desk and Teresa Academy.
+Maiti Nepal has three prevention homes, fourteen transit homes, a hospice, eight information desks, and Teresa Academy.

 The data for the centres of Maiti Nepal has been taken from the website of South Asia Foundation.